wevm/abitype/docs/index.md

 ## Sponsor

-If you find ABIType useful, please consider supporting development on [GitHub Sponsors](https://github.com/sponsors/wagmi-dev?metadata_campaign=abitype_docs) or sending crypto to `wagmi-dev.eth`.
+If you find ABIType useful, please consider supporting development on [GitHub Sponsors](https://github.com/sponsors/wevm?metadata_campaign=abitype_docs) or sending crypto to `wevm.eth`.
 Thank you 🙏

 ## Community

-If you have questions or need help, reach out to the community at the [ABIType GitHub Discussions](https://github.com/wagmi-dev/abitype/discussions).
+If you have questions or need help, reach out to the community at the [ABIType GitHub Discussions](https://github.com/wevm/abitype/discussions).